 In addition to the thousands of tourists who visit each year, the palace also sees more than 50,000 official visitors annually as guests to state banquets, formal dinners, receptions and garden parties and the palace is also where the queen holds her weekly audience with the prime minister.

 While it is the administrative centre of the monarchy and also an important venue for state functions, Buckingham Palace is also a family home.
 It is where the queen gave birth to Princes Charles and Andrew and where family functions are held.

 What to see at Buckingham Palace

-    Visitors are confined to a relatively small section of Buckingham Palace so it is unlikely that you’ll catch the Queen

-    on the throne.
-In addition to visiting the State Rooms, you also have the choice of visiting the Queen’s Gallery or the
+Visitors are confined to a relatively small section of Buckingham Palace so it is unlikely that you’ll catch the Queen on the throne.
+In addition to visiting the State Rooms, you also have the choice of visiting the Queen’s Gallery or the Royal Mews.

-    Royal Mews.
-There is also a Royal Day Out ticket that gives you access to all public areas of the palace.

 The State Rooms

 The most popular (and most expensive to visit) area of the palace, is the state rooms.
 These are the most opulent rooms that were built for the monarch to entertain visiting heads of state and other dignitaries.
 The decor of these rooms reflects the taste of King George IV (1820–30) and they feature paintings by Canaletto and Van Dyck and sculptures by Canova and Sèvres porcelain.